Continuous-Time Best-Response and Related Dynamics in Tullock Contests with Convex Costs: Introduction

-The classic model for studying such smoothly changing actions is the continuous-time BR dynamics~\cite{fudenberg1998theory}, which is the focus of this paper.
-We show that continuous-time BR dynamics converges to the unique equilibrium when agents have arbitrary, possibly non-homogeneous, weakly convex cost functions.\footnote{The primary focus in the literature has been on convex cost functions, because they model increasing marginal cost per unit utility, or, equivalently, decreasing marginal utility per unit cost, which is a feature of most economic environments.
-Also, Tullock contests with non-convex cost functions generally do not have a pure-strategy Nash equilibrium (PNE), and BR dynamics are not stable by definition when there does not exist a PNE; hence, such models need to be studied using alternative equilibrium concepts and learning dynamics.} Our rate-of-convergence bound is tight: the dynamics converges to an $\epsilon$-approximate equilibrium in $\Theta(\log(1/\epsilon))$ time.
+The continuous-time BR dynamics~\cite{fudenberg1998theory} is the classic model for studying such smoothly changing actions and is the main focus of this paper.
+We show that continuous-time BR dynamics converges to the unique equilibrium when agents have arbitrary, possibly non-homogeneous, weakly convex cost functions.\footnote{The primary focus in the literature has been on convex cost functions, because they model increasing marginal cost per unit utility, or, equivalently, decreasing marginal utility per unit cost, which is a feature of many economic environments.
+Also, Tullock contests with non-convex cost functions generally do not have a pure-strategy Nash equilibrium (PNE), and BR dynamics are not stable, by definition, when there does not exist a PNE.
+Hence, such models need to be studied using alternative equilibrium concepts and learning dynamics that accommodate mixed strategies.} Our rate-of-convergence bound is tight: the dynamics converges to an $\epsilon$-approximate equilibrium in $\Theta(\log(1/\epsilon))$ time.
 We prove this result using a Lyapunov potential function that measures the total regret, as perceived by the agents, for playing their current action instead of their BR action.
-We then extend this analysis to show convergence in certain classes of discrete-time dynamics, e.g., when the agents take small steps towards the BR (where the step size is not necessarily limiting to $0$ as assumed for continuous time) or when the agents best-respond to the empirical average action of other agents.
+We then extend this analysis to show convergence in certain classes of discrete-time dynamics, e.g., when the agents take small steps towards the BR (where the step size is not necessarily limiting to $0$ as assumed for continuous time) or when the agents play fictitious-play-like dynamics (best-respond to the empirical average action of other agents).
 These results also lend to a simple algorithm to compute an $\epsilon$-approximate Nash equilibrium in time polynomial in $1/\epsilon$ and parameters of the model.

+Overall, our results indicate that several learning dynamics that are only slightly more involved than the standard discrete-time BR dynamics circumvent the non-convergence result for non-homogeneous agents.
+So, we should expect even non-homogeneous agents with convex cost functions to converge to the unique equilibrium in Tullock contests.